springcloudnative/catalog-service/README.md

 The servlet stack is based on the Servlet API and a Servlet container (e.g., Tomcat).
 In contrast, the reactive model is based on the Reactive Streams API (implemented by Project Reactor) and either Netty or a Servlet container (version 3.1 as a minimum).
 Both stacks let you build RESTful applications using either classes annotated as @RestController or functional endpoints called Router Functions.
 The servlet stack uses Spring MVC, while the reactive stack uses Spring WebFlux.

+# Resilient applications with Reactive Spring
+Resilience is about keeping a system available and delivering its services, even when failures happen.
+Since failures will happen and there’s no way to prevent them all, it becomes critical to design fault-tolerant applications.
+The goal is to keep the system available without the user noticing.
+In the worst-case scenario, it could have degraded functionality, but it should still be available.

+## Timeouts
+Whenever your application calls a remote service, you don’t know if and when a response will be received.
+Timeouts (also called *time limiters*) are a simple, yet effective tool time limiters to preserve the responsiveness of your application in case a response is not received within a reasonable time period.

+Two main reasons for setting up timeouts are:
+* if you don’t limit the time your client waits, you risk your computational resources being blocked for too long (for imperative applications).
+In the worst-case scenario, your application will be completely unresponsive because all the available threads are blocked, waiting for a response from a remote service, so there’s no thread available to handle new requests anymore;
+* if you can’t meet your Service Level Agreements (SLAs), there’s no reason to keep waiting for an answer, better to fail the request.

+Examples of timeouts are:
+* **Connection timeout**.
+It’s the time limit for establishing a communication channel with a remote resource.
+Earlier, you configured the server.netty.connection-timeout property to limit the time Netty waits for a request to be received after accepting the initial connection.
+* **Connection pool timeout**.
+It’s the time limit for a client to get a connection from a pool (timeout for the Hikari connection pool through the spring.datasource.hikari.connection-timeout property.

+* **Read timeout**.
+It’s the time limit to read from a remote resource after establishing the initial connection.

+You can also specify a failover instead of throwing the exception: When a response is received from the remote service within the time limit, the request is successful.
+If the timeout expires and no response is received, then a fallback behavior is executed, if any.
+Otherwise, an exception is thrown.